lokytech5/demo/README.md

 This is a simple demo project which can be used to start up any project at any time.
 However, you need to be familiar with DaisyUI components to use it effectively.

+# Hint
+You can clone the project and remove the git repo with  `rm -rf .git` and add your own repository.

 ![Project Screenshot](/public/images/Screenshot1.png)  <!-- Placeholder for image -->
 ![Project Screenshot](/public/images/Screenshot2.png)  <!-- Placeholder for image -->